 - Mason Mount is proving he deserves his place in Chelsea’s starting lineup.

-Player Vs. Coach Preference
+Player and Coach Preference

 Most players prefer a Champions League medal.
 This is because it’s more competitive and ranks highest in European club competitions.
 Players like Buffon have been struggling to win the trophy, even though he has a good number of league trophies.
 Most managers prefer a league trophy since it appeals more to the fan base.
 Most legendary managers have been rated by the league titles won.
 Former Leicester City man Claudio Ranieri is idolized more in England than Roberto Di Matteo.
 The former won an EPL trophy with Leicester while the latter won a Champions League trophy with Chelsea.

 As for my take on Champions League vs Premier League, here is my opinion.
 The champions league pays better per match.
 It also seems to have the upper hand over the EPL in many aspects.
-However, the English Premier League remains a fan favorite around the world: today Liverpool are on top of the table, tommorow they are fourth, all in a span of a week or two.
+However, the English Premier League remains a fan favorite around the world: today Liverpool is on top of the table, tomorrow they are fourth, all in a span of a week or two.
 Don’t you love this?
 In this debate, the Champions League will always come second.